stevendborrelli/chef-init/README.md

 chef-init
 =========

+_(c) Steven Borrelli 2013,  MIT license._

-Set up a basic chef client, useful for getting started with chef-solo.
+Set up a basic chef client and the berkshelf gem.
+This is a quick way to started with chef-solo.

-Will also:
+The scripts are based on the Introduction at http://gettingstartedwithchef.com.

+The script will:

+* Install the chef package from opscode.
-* Install berkshelf gem into chef's embedded ruby.
+* Install the `berkshelf` gem into chef's embedded ruby located at `/opt/chef/embedded/`
-* copies the chef-repo dir and points .chef/knife.rb to the chef-repo/cooksbooks directory
+* copies the `http://github.com/opscode/chef-repr` dir and points `.chef/knife.rb` to the `~/chef-repo/cooksbooks` directory
+* Comes with an uninstall scirpt to remove chef, installed ruby gems and additional packages used to build berkshelf.

 Tested on:

 	ubuntu1204

 	rhel6.3

 ####Usage: